IGNF/StrataNet2-Vegetation-Coverage-Maps/README.md

 - `--inference_model_id`: the experiment id of a pytorch-saved model .pt checkpoint saved by `model.point_net2.PointNet2.save_state`.
 The .pt model can have arbitrary name but must contains the "full" keyword (e.g. "my_full_model.pt"), and be stored in ./experiments/.../{inference_model_id}/ folder.

 Prepared data (.pkl) is stored in `{las_parcels_folder_path}/prepared/`.
 Predicted maps (.tiff) and a shapefile updated with the parcel-level predictions are stored in `{las_parcels_folder_path}/inference/{inference_model_id}/`, including small plot-level maps in subfolders.

+N.B. many files are opened simultaneously when local maps are merged into parcel-level map.
+To avoid a system error on linux, one can raise the limits of simultaneously opened files with `ulimit -n 30000`.
+Add it to `.bashrc` to make it systematic.